Jhuni0123/2017-os-team21/README.md

 1. [w/o aging](https://goo.gl/kOLCyS)
 1. [w/ aging](https://goo.gl/5PGnfv)

 Both are done on this environment: 16 infinite loops with weight 20 have been running.
-Execute `ageplot.c` that runs a task that do prime factorization for n trials.
+Execute `ageplot.c` that runs a task that starts with weight 1 that do prime factorization for n trials.
+When test with aging, it ages while preparing test, so trials are run with weight 20.
 Performance improved by 8 times.